angelkomarov/CurrencyConverter.Api/README.md

 - .NET 8.0 or higher
 - Visual Studio or Visual Studio Code (with C# extension)
-- NuGet packages (e.g. Moq, MSTest) installed via NuGet Package Manager.
+- NuGet packages (e.g. Swashbuckle, Polly, Moq, MSTest) installed via NuGet Package Manager.

 ## How to Run the Solution